Habitat and Species Conservation

 The Division integrates scientific data with applied habitat and species management to maintain stable or increasing populations of fish and wildlife.
 Conservation integration efforts focus on the ecosystem or landscape scale to provide the greatest benefits to the widest possible array of fish and wildlife species.
 Accomplishing this mission requires extensive collaboration and partnering with local, state and federal agencies to maintain diverse and healthy fish and wildlife populations for the benefit of all Floridians and visitors.
 Doing so provides direct ecological, economic, aesthetic, scientific and recreational benefits.

-The Division has over 600 staff and is organized into 9 work units including Florida’s Wildlife Legacy Initiative, Wildlife and Habitat Management, Aquatic Habitat Conservation and Restoration, Office of Conservation Planning Services, Species Conservation Planning, Imperiled Species Management, Wildlife Impact Management, Invasive Plant Management, Public Access Services Office.
+The Division has over 600 staff and is organized into 9 work units including Wildlife Diversity Conservation, Wildlife and Habitat Management, Aquatic Habitat Conservation and Restoration, Office of Conservation Planning Services, Imperiled Species Management, Wildlife Impact Management, Invasive Plant Management, Public Access Services Office.

 What We Do